 ICS 100 is an awareness-level course that introduces trainees to all aspects of the Incident Command System.
 Trainees learn about command structures, including incident command (each incident should have a single incident commander or an individual who functions as such), chain-of-command (each individual must report to only one supervisor) and span-of-control (each supervisor must manage no more than seven individuals).

 Hazmat Awareness is an Emergency Services Training course.
 Trainees learn how to recognize the presence of hazardous materials, secure compromised areas and contact appropriate authorities such as Hazmat Response Teams.
 All first responders should have Hazmat Awareness Training.

 Hazmat Operations is an Emergency Services Training course.
-Trainees learn about the properties of hazardous materials, weapons of mass destruction, environmental disasters and more, learn how to use PPE effectively, and come out of the course prepared to respond to a Hazmat situation.
+Trainees learn about the properties of hazardous materials, weapons of mass destruction and environmental disasters.
+They also learn how to effectively use Personal Protective Equipment (PPE), and come out of the course prepared to respond to any Hazmat situation.

 Hazmat Technician Training is an Emergency Response Training course.
-Trainees develop skills necessary to respond to complex hazardous materials and WMD situations, performing risk analysis, implementing response plans for containment, and decontamination.
+Trainees develop skills necessary to respond to complex hazardous materials and WMD situations, performing risk analysis, and implementing response plans for containment and decontamination.

 S100 Fire Suppression is an Emergency Services Training course required by anyone who wants to work as a wildfire firefighter.
 Although there are no prerequisites aside from physical fitness, WHMIS 2015, S100 Fire Suppression, and S185 Fire Entrapment Avoidance are companion courses.
 In order to work as a wildfire firefighter a trainee requires certification in all four of these courses.